DECEMBER 15, 2024

 But there’s more to the EMI enchantment.
 With an EMI, your organization lets clients have e-money and provides payment services to send and receive money electronically.

 But remember, not all EMIs can do the same things.
 Some might be limited in their services, depending on the rules they follow.
-Getting a license to be an EMI is not a one-size-fits-all thing.
+Obtaining a license to operate as an EMI is not a uniform process.
 Each EMI might have particular directions that decide what services they can provide.

 So, in a nutshell, an EMI is like a modern-day treasure chest for your digital money.
 It can help you manage your e-money and do electronic transactions, making online shopping and payments a breeze.